zuozhenggh/learning-library/developer-library/rest-services-for-adb/rest_services_for_adb/rest_services_for_adb.md

 Password must be 12 to 30 characters and contain at least one uppercase letter, one lowercase letter, and one number.
 The password cannot contain the double quote (") character or the username "admin".

 Once we enter the password twice, ensure the REST Enable button is on.
 This will allow us to use REST services with this database schema from the start.
-Your panel should look simiar to the folowing image:
+Your panel should look similar to the following image:

 ![](../images/SDW-3.png)